snuq/VSEQF/Readme.md

 * Ripple insert (opposite of ripple pop).
 Not entirely sure how to code this yet, but I want it!

-* Copy/paste wrapper that will copy sequence animation data.
+* Copy/paste wrapper that will copy strip animation data.

-* Add grab mode options for strip marker moving

-* Ability to ripple cut beyond the edge of the selected strips to ADD to the clip

-* Showing a visual offset on the active audio sequence, showing how far out of sync it is from it's video parent

 * Add maximize volume option for strip, maybe add a compressor via animations?